progayk/vuepress-project/README.md

 [Vuepress Docs](https://vuepress.vuejs.org/ "goes to vuepress documentation")

-First I said, 'a new vue.js thing', then I realised that this is another awesome thing from Vue team.
+First I said, *a new vue.js thing*, then I realised that this is another awesome thing from Vue team.
 So, let's dive deep into it and discover its features!

 ::: tip
-Use vuepress' awesome docs and community
+Use Vue's awesome tools, docs and community.
 :::

 I think this must be the first thing that one should learn before starting to code:

-::: warning DOCS
+::: warning ADVICE
 Keep good documentation!
 :::